🎧 What You Need

 nrsc5 -p -1 -g 28.0 -t wav 106.1e6 1 | play -t wav -

-Driver: Use Zadig to switch the RTL-SDR to WinUSB if nrsc5 can’t open the device.
+Use Zadig to switch the RTL-SDR to WinUSB if nrsc5 can't open the device.

-Option B — Build via MSYS2 (advanced)
+Option B: Build via MSYS2 (Advanced)

-Install MSYS2, open “MSYS2 MinGW x64”, then:
+Step 1: Install MSYS2, open "MSYS2 MinGW x64", then run:

 pacman -Syu --noconfirm

-pacman -S --noconfirm mingw-w64-x86_64-toolchain ^
+pacman -S --noconfirm mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake mingw-w64-x86_64-pkgconf mingw-w64-x86_64-libusb mingw-w64-x86_64-rtl-sdr git

-Build nrsc5:
+Step 2: Build nrsc5:

 git clone https://github.com/theori-io/nrsc5.git